CRUMB #31

 MOONSHINE ON THE MICROPHONE

-The microphone echoes even to the outer reaches of our hills and valleys – to Rockville and Bainham, Pakawau and Puponga and beyond.
-Come, mix and mingle at NgAng’s Gallery in Collingwood on Thursday 6 February from 7.00pm.
+Sometimes the microphone in Collingwood is a little lonely but nevertheless it is there and it has a voice that never shall fade away.
+So you are welcome from Rockville and Bainham, Pakawau and Puponga and beyond.
+Come, mix and mingle at NgaAgs Gallery in Collingwood on Thursday 6 March from 7.00pm.
 Bring some finger food, some liquid refreshment along with a poem and a song.
 You’ll be delighted at the cosy bonhomie and the good crac of friends and neighbours.

 Moonshine on the Microphone